dotnet/docs/docs/fsharp/language-reference/symbol-and-operator-reference/index.md

 fl_keywords:
  - "|>_FS"
 ---
-# Symbol and Operator Reference
+# Symbol and operator reference

-This topic includes a table of symbols and operators that are used in the F# language.
+This article includes a table of symbols and operators that are used in the F# language.

+> [!NOTE]
+> The docs.microsoft.com API reference for F# is not complete.
+If you encounter any broken links, reference [F# Core Library Documentation](https://fsharp.github.io/fsharp-core-docs/) instead.

-## Table of Symbols and Operators
+## Table of symbols and operators

 The following table describes symbols used in the F# language and provides a brief description of some of the uses of the symbol and links for more information.
 Symbols are ordered according to the ASCII character set ordering.